-Generators are usually air cooled; because of this it may be necessary to install forced cooling and ventilation within the generator’s immediate environment.
+Diesel generators are usually air cooled; because of this, it may be necessary to install forced cooling and ventilation within the generator’s immediate environment.

 Parallel redundancy involves duplicate equipment fulfilling the same role.
 The purpose of parallel redundancy is to ensure that if one part of your standby power system is not working, the remaining can adequately cope with the electrical demand.

 This type of configuration is employed at the highest level of business continuity when having your critical systems shut down is not an option.
 On demand, both generators start.
 They synchronise and then share the load equally.
 Should only one of the generators start, the other is capable of supporting the whole load.